Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``tabmenu``
     Used when the user selects the Search Tabs menu item in the tab overflow menu.
+  - ``tabtosearch``
+    Used when the user selects a tab-to-search result.
+These results suggest a search engine when the search engine's domain is autofilled.
   - ``topsites_newtab``
     Used when the user selects a search shortcut Top Site from the New Tab Page.
   - ``topsites_urlbar``